-The reprogramming of CDBG funds require Council authorization and require Council to hold a public hearing on the use of these capital funds.
-Tonight, Council is scheduled to hold this public hearing and discuss the reprogramming of these CDBG funds for the recommended projects as described in this staff report.
-This item is scheduled to be brought back to Council for adoption on June 3, 2018.
+The reprogramming of CDBG funds requires Council authorization and requires Council to hold a public hearing on the use of these capital funds.
+The City Council held a public hearing on May 20, 2019 and no comments were received.
+Also at this meeting, the Council concurred with staff's recommendation for reprogramming the CDBG capital funds and directed that this item be brought back for action at tonight's meeting.